Developing-Studio/ci-DevBot/README.md

 # DevBot
-DevBot - Bot for DevHub Server
+DevBot - A Bot for DevHub Server which is now open source for it's community!